mobile-michel/liquid-render/src/single/global.md

 ---
-title: Global variables
+title: Global JSON variables
 description: globals don’t need to be passed down, they are accessible from all files.
 One or more objects can be passed to a template.
-date: 2024-01-03
+date: 2024-01-07
 ---
+**output**
+{% render 'components/card', item: single-object %}

 **input**
 {% raw %}
-{% render 'components/card', item: one-card %}
+{% render 'components/card', item: single-object %}
 {% endraw %}

 **card.liquid**